How do I make strong coffee at home?

 - Learn brewing methods

 Fresh coffee will make a world of a difference in every dynamic of your brew.
 We believe it is THE most important factor, and your taste buds will have to agree.
 We always recommend buying whole bean coffee and grinding it yourself, right before brewing a cup (and who doesn't love the smell of freshly ground beans?).
-Of course, it has a huge impact on the strength as well, and that's why freshness made it to #2 on our list.
-Always store your coffee in a completely air-tight container, and try to use it within one week.
+Of course, it has a huge impact on the strength as well, and that's why freshness made it to No. 2 on our list.
+Always store your coffee in a completely air-tight container, and try to use it within two weeks.

 The higher the coffee to water ratio is, the stronger your coffee will be.
-We recommend using a 2.5:6 ratio and it packs a mean punch.
+We recommend using 2.5 tablespoons of grinds to every 6 ounces of water—it packs a mean punch.
 Everyone likes it a little different, though, so experiment and find what suits you best.